mobizt/FirebaseClient/resources/docs/firestore_database.md

 3. ## 🔹 void exportDocuments(AsyncClientClass &aClient, const Firestore::Parent &parent, EximDocumentOptions exportOptions, AsyncResultCallback cb, const String &uid = "")

+Export the documents in the database to the Firebase Storage data bucket.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".